Quantum Interference between Photons and Single Quanta of Stored Atomic Coherence

-The transition from bosonic bunching to fermion-like antibunching between flying photons and stored atomic magnons is demonstrated experimentally.
-Figure~\ref{Fig3} illustrates how the control of the average photon number $|\alpha|^2$ leads to statistically significant violations of the classically set limits for both the antibunching Fig.~\ref{Fig3}(a) and the bunching case Fig.~\ref{Fig3}(b). $g^{\left(2\right)}(0)$ is plotted against the average photon number per pulse.
-When the average photon number goes below 0.05 in the on-resonance, and 0.5 in the far off-resonance case, the measured $g^{\left(2\right)}(0)$ exceeds the classical limit significantly.
+Figure~\ref{Fig3} demonstrates the transition from bosonic bunching to fermionlike antibunching behavior for the quantum interference between photons and stored magnons.
+By varying the average input photon number $|\alpha|^2$, statistically significant violations of the classical limits for the $g^{\left(2\right)}(0)$ are observed for both the antibunching [Fig.~\ref{Fig3}(a)] and the bunching cases [Fig.~\ref{Fig3}(b)].
+Because of the balance between the suppression of multiphoton and multimagnon events, optimal violations are achieved around $|\alpha|^2=\sqrt{2p_2}(\tau\rho /tr)=0.064$ for the on-resonance case, and 0.0086 for the far off-resonance case, respectively.
+The highest observed value of the quantum interference visibility $V=\left|1-g^{(2)}(0)\right|$ is larger than $0.5$ for both cases $0.69~(0.67)$.
+However, with much lower photon intensities, the accidental two-magnon events stemming from the nonzero $g_{m}^{(2)}(0)$ dominate and the interference at the MPBS is washed out.
+Similarly, the excess of multiphoton events limits the visibility for larger $|\alpha|^2$.
+Another relevant limiting factor could be asymmetry of the transmission or reflection coefficients~\cite{supplement} and special care was taken to reduce it.
 Our experimental observations are in quantitative agreement with theoretical predictions, from Eq.$\,$\ref{gfactor}, for both cases with phases $\theta_{+}=0$ (antibunching) and $\theta_{+}=\pi$ (bunching).
-The transmission and reflection coefficients $t^{2}=0.025(0.108)$, $r^{2}=0.030(0.489)$, $\tau^{2}=0.025(0.017)$, $\rho^{2}=0.035(0.045)$, and $g_{m}^{(2)}(0)=0.118(0.170)$ that characterizes the single-magnon input, have been extracted independently by measuring the coincidence counts for single port input with magnons or photons in our atomic beamsplitter for the case of on(off)-resonance.
-By taking into account that the overall collection efficiency is about 0.36, the corresponding single photon probability is $p_{1}=0.167(0.172)$.
-Since the source of the flying photons is from single-photon-level coherent optical pulses, the lower intensity reduces the multi-photon effect on the two-photon interference measurement.
-With much lower photon intensities, the interference at MPBS is washed out since the magnon side dominates.
+The transmission and reflection coefficients for the case of on(off)-resonance $t^{2}=0.025~(0.489)$, $r^{2}=0.030~(0.108)$, $\tau^{2}=0.026~(0.017)$, $\rho^{2}=0.035~(0.045)$, and $g_{m}^{(2)}(0)=0.118~(0.170)$ that characterizes the single-magnon input, have been extracted independently by utilizing our MPBS.
+By considering the overall photon collection efficiency of about 0.36 the corresponding single-magnon probability becomes $p_{1}=0.167~(0.172)$.
+In the theoretical curves of Fig.~\ref{Fig3}, the temporal wave packet overlap is set to $H_{ab}(0)=1$, since even for the lowest observed value of 0.89 its influence on the $g^{\left(2\right)}(0)$ is negligible~\cite{supplement}.